Content Marketing for SaaS: The 9-Step Guide

 Instead of just copy-pasting the link to the blog post on social media, they respected the needs of the platform and created an engaging thread for the readers.

-In a similar way, they created a carousel for Instagram on the same topic.
+Similarly, they created a carousel for Instagram on the same topic.

-8. Execute and optimize
+8. Execute and Optimize

 - Create checklists.
 For example, here are some things you could have in your checklist: